 - In a small prep bowl, combine the baking soda and vinegar and mix just until it becomes foamy.
 Then add it to the sugar and sour cream mixture.

-- Add the rye flour and all purpose flour to the mixer bowl and mix until all the ingredients are well combined.
+- Add the rye flour and all-purpose flour to the mixer bowl and mix on medium speed until all the ingredients are well combined.

 - Place each cookie onto a greased baking sheet and bake at 365 degrees Fahrenheit for 18 minutes.

-- In a bowl, beat the egg white with a fork just until slightly bubbly.
+- Meanwhile, work on the glaze.
+In a bowl, beat the egg white with a fork just until slightly bubbly.
 Then add the powdered sugar and peppermint extract.
-Beat until the consistency of the egg becomes more runny.
+Beat until the consistency of the glaze becomes runnier.
 Depending on the size of the egg, you may need less or more powdered sugar.
 Add 1/4 cup at a time.

-- Once the cookies are baked, let them cool for about 6 minutes before coating them with the peppermint glaze.
-You dot want them to cool for too long though.
-Coating the cookies with the glaze while they are slightly warm, will give them them a more shinier look.
+- Once the cookies are baked, let them cool for about 6 minutes before coating them with the glaze.
+You don't want them to cool for too long though.
+Coating the cookies with the glaze while they are slightly warm, will give them a shinier look.